-This month, I have just made some minor improvements to most of the query sets.
+This month, I have just done some minor formatting and documentation improvements.

 I have a T-SQL script that you can use to check whether your instance of SQL Server has been patched to mitigate against the Spectre/Meltdown CPU vulnerability.
 This works for SQL Server 2008 through SQL Server 2017, for on-premises and cloud-based VM (IaaS) usage.
 You can get the query for this here.